 improvement and the latest manufacturing expertise.
 Our underlining success through our history has always been attributed to our ability to forge long-standing partnerships to achieve win-win solutions with our customers, suppliers and other key stakeholders.

-BGB was established in 1976 as a manufacturer of carbon brush holders and began exporting in the early 1990's - now over 90% of turnover is achieved through the exportation of goods and services.
+BGB was established in 1976 as a manufacturer of carbon brush holders and began exporting in the early 1990s - now over 90% of turnover is achieved through the exportation of goods and services.
 BGB has built a good reputation for its products worldwide.
 Predominant European markets include Scandinavia,

 In 2004 BGB purchased the commercial interests of another Grantham company - Aquabeam Ltd, manufacturers of Aquaculture products.
 This acquisition expanded the Company's product portfolio into the field of underwater lighting, camera systems and cables/connectors.
 Primary applications include cage illuminators for photoperiod manipulation within fish farming, underwater lighting for the leisure and nuclear industries and submerged lighting for yachts.

-The final brand in the trilogy, BGB Telemetry, offers the highly successful Fibre Optic Rotary Joint (FORJ) – Optilinc.
+The final brand in the trilogy, BGB Telemetry, offers the highly successful Fiber Optic Rotary Joint (FORJ) – Optilinc.
 As Optilinc continues to open new markets and applications, it was decided that Optilinc needed its own specific "contactless" brand identity instead of sitting under the general BGB Engineering brand.